What does it mean when you dream about snakes?

 Black: Seeing black snakes typically symbolizes darkness- it’s an omen from the unconscious mind warning about hidden dangers ahead and impending difficulties.
-A black snake is a creature of the night, which can indicate inner gloom and depression—they’re also symbols for negative thoughts such as guilt.
-Black is the color of death; a black snake dream often indicates that our hope has died because something we
+A black snake is a creature of the night, which can indicate inner gloom and depression —they’re also symbols of negative thoughts such as guilt.
+Black is the color of death; a black snake dream often indicates that our hope has died because of something we did.

 Green: Dreams of a green snake typically symbolize healing, both physical healing as well as the spiritual variety.
 Seeing a green snake while dreaming can also indicate a need for fertility and growth, as well as a movement towards greater enlightenment or spiritual awakening.
 Dark green often indicates a deeper, more philosophical kind of healing, while lighter shades of green are more about practical healing in the here and now.

-Pink: Pink snakes typically symbolize joy, love and happiness; in fact, pink is often associated with the sacral chakra and feminine energy.
-So seeing a pink snake might even signal an “feminine” aspect of yourself that you’d previously ignored…
+Pink: Pink snakes typically symbolize joy, love, and happiness; in fact, pink is often associated with the sacral chakra and feminine energy.
+So seeing a pink snake might even signal a “feminine” aspect of yourself that you’d previously ignored…

 Yellow snake in a dream: Yellow is the color most associated with happiness in all cultures throughout history, so seeing yellow snakes in your dream may signify that you will soon be happy again after going through a difficult time; it could mean that an issue has been resolved satisfactorily; or that there’s something important ahead related to personal growth.